Machine Learning Trick of the Day (8): Instrumental Thinking

 The instrumental variables construction simply says that we should remove (marginalise) the effect of the variables (x) that have coupled errors, and instead consider the following marginalised distribution:

-Where are the model parameters we are interested in learning, and are parameters of a new predictor relating z and x.
+are parameters of a new predictor relating z and x.
 This integral suggests a very simple new type of regression algorithm that exploits the integral in two stages.

 1. Train a model to predict the inputs x given instruments z.
 This can be a regression model, or a more complex high-dimensional conditional generative model.
-Call these predictions .
+Call these predictions

-2. We now train a model to predict targets y given the predicted inputs .
+2. We now train a model to predict targets y given the predicted inputs

 If a linear regression model is used for both these steps, then we will recover the famous two-stage least squares (2SLS) algorithm.
 Using the closed form solution (the normal equations) for each stage of the regression, we get: